patrickdean/homegame/01-overview.md

 ### Leveling Up

-When a character acheives enough experience to advance to the next level, they may do so during moments of relative safety.
+When a character achieves enough experience to advance to the next level, they may do so during moments of relative safety.
 This may be after or in between missions, or during a long rest.

 ```
 ```